Hymenoscyphus fraxineus: Ash dieback

-Trees now believed to have been infected with this pathogen were reported dying in large numbers in Poland in 1992, and by the mid 1990s it was also found in Lithuania, Latvia and Estonia.
-However, it wasn't until 2006 that the fungus's asexual stage, Chalara fraxinea, was first described by scientists, and 2010 before its sexual stage was described.
-By 2008 the disease was also discovered in Scandinavia, the Czech Republic, Slovenia, Germany, Austria and Switzerland.
-By 2012 it had spread to Belgium, France, Hungary, Italy, Luxembourg, the Netherlands, Romania, Russia, Britain and Ireland.
-By 2016, it was already identified in central Norway, the northernmost distribution areas of ash tree.
+Trees now believed to have been infected with this pathogen were reported dying in large numbers in Poland in 1992.
+By the mid 1990s, the fungus had also been identified in Lithuania, Latvia and Estonia.
+However, it was not until 2006 that the fungus's asexual stage, Chalara fraxinea, was first described by scientists, and 2010 before its sexual stage was described.
+By 2008, the disease had also been discovered in Scandinavia, the Czech Republic, Slovenia, Germany, Austria and Switzerland.
+By 2012, it had spread to Belgium, France, Hungary, Italy, Luxembourg, the Netherlands, Romania, Russia, Britain and Ireland.
+By 2016, it was already identified in central Norway, the northernmost distribution area of the ash tree.

 Up to 85% mortality rates due to H. fraxineus have been recorded in plantations and 69% in woodlands.
-The disease has caused a large-scale decline of ash trees across Poland, and the experience there suggests that in the long term "15 to 20 per cent of trees do not die, and show no symptoms."
-In 2012, the disease was said to be peaking in Sweden and Denmark, and in a post-decline (or chronic) phase in Latvia and Lithuania.
-The disease was first observed in Denmark in 2002, and had spread to the whole country by 2005.
-In 2009 it was estimated that 50 per cent of Denmark's ash trees were damaged by crown-dieback, and a 2010 estimate stated that 60–90% of ash trees in Denmark were affected and may eventually disappear.
+The disease has caused a large-scale decline of ash trees across Poland, with evidence suggesting that in the long term "15 to 20 per cent of trees may survive without exhibiting symptoms."
+In 2012, it was reported that the disease was reaching its peak in Sweden and Denmark, and that it was entering a post-decline (or chronic) phase in Latvia and Lithuania.
+The disease was first observed in Denmark in 2002, and had spread throughout the country by 2005.
+In 2009 it was estimated that 50 per cent of Denmark's ash trees were affected by crown dieback, and a 2010 estimate stated that 60–90% of ash trees in Denmark were affected and may eventually disappear.
 The disease was first reported in Sweden in 2003.
 A survey conducted in Götaland in 2009 found that more than 50% of the trees had noticeable thinning and 25% were severely injured.